openpolitics/manifesto/manifesto/energy.md

 ## Resilience and Self-Sufficiency

-We will ensure that energy is generated within the UK or, failing that, purchasing additional supplies from within the EU.
+We will ensure that energy is generated from a mixture of UK and EU supplies by working towards the EU-wide DC supergrid.
 All non-EU supplies of energy will be minimised and eventually stopped in order to protect UK from foreign coercion, or from incentivising an expeditionary foreign policy.

 ## Green Power for the Public Sector